The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Spatially resolved properties of Ly emitters

 Using our constraints on the \lya\ and \Halpha fluxes, we can estimate the Ly$\alpha$ escape fraction ($f_{\rm esc}^{\rm Ly\alpha}$), defined as the ratio between the observed and intrinsic \lya\ flux.
 The observed \Halpha flux serves as a proxy for the intrinsic \lya\ emission under the assumption of Case~B recombination and a null dust attenuation, such that

 Applying this relation at each radius, we find $f^{\rm Ly\alpha}_{\rm esc}\simeq16\%$ in the central regions, increasing to $f^{\rm Ly\alpha}_{\rm esc}\gtrsim24\%$ in the outskirts.
 The resulting averaged radial trend is shown in the bottom panel of Fig.~\ref{fig:lya-prop}.
-Comparable high \lya\ escape fractions have been measured in individual LAEs at $z>6$ \citep{saxena2024, Napolitano2024,llerena2025b}, supporting the idea that our stacked sample is representative of the broader LAE population at $z>4$.
+Moreover, based on the test performed in Appendix~\ref{sec:app-check-PSF}, the value of $f_{\rm esc}^{Ly\alpha}$ derived at pixel 1 may also be considered as an upper limit.
+Comparably high \lya\ escape fractions have been measured in individual LAEs at $z>6$ \citep{saxena2024, Napolitano2024,llerena2025b}, supporting the idea that our stacked sample is representative of the broader LAE population at $z>4$.
 Furthermore, the average $f^{\rm Ly\alpha}_{\rm esc}\gtrsim20\%$ found in our stack is in agreement with the value derived from the empirical $f^{\rm Ly\alpha}_{\rm esc}-\mathrm{EW}(Ly\alpha)$ relation reported in \citep{saxena2024} at EW(\lya)=60\AA, which matches the median EW(\lya)$_{\rm median}$ in our analysis.
 Since both \lya\ and \Halpha\ originate from star-forming regions, the increasing trend of $f^{\rm Ly\alpha}_{\rm esc}$ as a function of the radial profile further supports our previous finding of a more spatially extended \lya\ emission due to its resonant scattering process with respect to the non-resonant Balmer lines.